Analysis and X-ray tomography: The Fourier transform

 Note that these characters were used in the formulas for the Fourier transform and its inverse on the torus.
 This is how Fourier transforms work in general, by integrating a function against a character.

-If~$G$ is not abelian, then~$\hat G$ should be replaced with (equivalence classes of) irreducible representations of~$G$.
+If~$G$ is not abelian, then~$\hat G$ should be replaced with the set of all (equivalence classes of) irreducible representations of~$G$.
 This coincides with the dual group in the abelian case since irreducible complex representations of abelian groups are one-dimensional.
 Moreover, one-dimensional representations coincide with their characters, so the characters introduced here are the same as the representation theoretic characters.
 Fourier analysis on non-abelian groups is possible via representation theory.

 Finally, we remark that there are several different conventions for the Fourier transform on a torus or a Euclidean space.
 The differences concern the placement of factors of~$2\pi$.
 It is impossible to get completely rid of the factors.